HTCheater/Il2CppExplorer/README.md

 2nd parameter is offset for 64-bit architecture
 3rd parameter is offset for 32-bit architecture
 4th parameter is one of gg.TYPE_\*
-5th parameter is desired index
-6th parameter is value to set
+5th parameter is value to set
 **Example:**
 ```lua
 explorer.editField(explorer.getInstances('RGHand')[1], 0x10, 0x8, gg.TYPE_DWORD, 99999)